Service Observations with SITELLE

 Available dark time and pressure from Large Programs

-Please note that during semester 2018B, there will be 95 dark nights available with the Moon illumination less or equal to 50%; this dark time is split between MegaCam and SITELLE.
+Please note that during semester 2019A, there will be 46 dark nights available to PI programs, with the Moon illumination less or equal to 50%; this dark time is split between MegaCam and SITELLE.

 Large Programs are using the following RA

 SITELLE PI programs that overlap in RA with the Large Programs will suffer from the competition with the LP.
 Please take this into account when choosing your targets.